kingamajcher/kingamajcher/README.md

 ###

-<p align="left">I'm a Algorythmic Computer Science student at Wroclaw University of Science and Technology</p>
+<p align="left">I'm a Applied Computer Science student at Wroclaw University of Science and Technology</p>

 ###